raspberrypilearning/cd-sebento-scratch-1/en/step_9.md

 ## Flycatching!

-The parrot moves, the mosquito flies, but they don’t interact: If the mosquito flies right into the parrot’s mouth, nothing happens.
+The parrot moves, the mosquito flies, but they don’t interact: If the mosquito flies right into the parrot’s beak, nothing happens.
 Time to change that!

 First, you need to know if the mosquito is touching the parrot.
 For this, you'll need a **control** block and a **sensing** block.